 Thai tea origins

 Originally a popular street food drink in Thailand, you can now find it at many Thai restaurants or even bubble tea/boba cafes in the US.
 After questioning many of my Thai friends about their best Thai tea recipes, I was amazed to find out that they actually use tea mix instead of making it from scratch!
+To learn more about tea, visit my post on green tea vs. black tea.

 What’s in Thai iced tea?